Illinois VA Loan Information

 As the name implies, the hybrid is a mix of two loan types.
 It is usually described as a fixed-rate ARM (ARM is an acronym for Adjustable Rate Mortgage).
 This means that the first portion of the loan will use a fixed interest rate while the remainder of the loan will have an adjustable rate.

-For example, a 5-year ARM would have a fixed interest rate for the first 5 years of the mortgage.
+For example, a 5-year ARM would have a fixed interest rate for the first 5 years of the loan.
 At the end of the 5 years, the rate would adjust each year until the end of the loan term.
 Most adjustable-rate loans have a ceiling for how much the rate can change per year and how much the rate can change over the life of the loan.

-Fast and Easy VA Mortgage Refinance
+VA Mortgage Refinance

 Regardless of credit, income, or location, getting a loan can take some time.
-Recent reports show that from pre-qualification to actual closing, it can take as long as 30 days to get a mortgage.
+Recent reports show that from pre-qualification to actual closing, it can take as long as 30 days to get a loan.

 Basics of the VA Refinance